-Since VoIP services are running over a broadband Internet connection, there are some considerations to that need to be taken into account to ensure the best call quality.
+Since VoIP softwares are running over a broadband Internet connection, there are some considerations to that need to be taken into account to ensure the best call quality.

 With general Internet browsing it doesn’t matter too much if there is a slight delay or jitter when receiving data and it will hardly be noticed.
 Voice calls are real time and thus very sensitive delays, loss and jitter.

 Jitter is a result of voice packets taking different paths and thus arrive at different times.
 This can result in audio sounding scrambled and can be quite a common problem in VoIP.